hawkular/hawkular-ui/metrics/ngapp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --base-href="/"` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You need to have a running Hawkular Metrics server on `http://localhost:8080` to allow server communciation.
+Eventually you can configure it in `src/environments/environment.ts`.

+Note that in release builds (ie. with -prod flag), the prod environment is loaded, url becomes relative to serving host and base-href is `/hawkular/metrics/ui/`.

 ## Code scaffolding